Kies op maat

 Toetsing

-Each course in this minor will have a form of examination like written exams, portfolios, reports, presentations etc. The way of examination per course will be clarified in the study guides.
+Each topic in this minor will have a form of examination like written exams, portfolios, reports, presentations etc. The way of examination per course will be clarified in the study guides.